Enid Blyton - BBC drama

 It's not that I necessarily share Enid's books world view.
 It’s the disproportionately negative script.
 Every good scene about Enid was shown simply as a contrast to how she really was; the transfixed child fans set against her not knowing how to respond to her own offspring; her happy canine themed writing as her husband buries her dog. the men in her life are shown as long suffering and too good for her.
 Enid betrays her best friend and is unkind to her youngest daughter.

 Who are the sources for this - disgruntled friends and lovers, her hurt estranged family?
 It is like using Catholic Spanish spies as our main sources on Anne Boleyn, whom they never met.
-No wonder until the 1980s she was maligned and misunderstood.
 Are enemies to distort our picture of Enid too?

-Enid Blyton's official website has disappointed fans commenting. many knew, they said, of Enid's supposed difficult side but they are determined that the media does not shape their view of her and that Enid's books and their memories remain.
+Disappointed fans comment on Enid Blyton's official website.
+Many knew, they said, of Enid's supposed difficult side but they are determined that the media does not shape their view of her and that Enid's books and their memories remain.

 I would like to have seen understanding of the girl who was sent away to school and wrote those evocative stories of that life; to see her writings brought alive more.
 The film ends with Beatrice showing signs of dementia and then puts up facts about how widely read she is.
-These end cards seem like at best a hasty making up for the damming portrayal ay worst seemingly an irony to the life of the woman we've just watched who cut her first husband out of her children's lives and caused him to loose his job after fighting in a war that Enid sees as 'dreary'.
+These end cards seem like at best a hasty making up for the damming portrayal, and at worst seemingly an irony to the life of the woman we've just watched who cut her first husband out of her children's lives and caused him to lose his job after fighting in a war that Enid sees as 'dreary'.

-If you have a problem with someone, get a therapist and learn to put those pains in a imaginary bubble and replace them with love - or whatever method works for you.
-Write them out, by al means.
+If you have a problem with someone, get a therapist.
+Write them out, by all means.
 But don’t publish and denigrate public memory.

 And writers - find a better way to make your own mark than demonising those who went before.